olebole/irafdoc/doc/kpnocoude.do3fiber.rst

   <p>
   The final reduced spectra are recorded in one, two or three dimensional IRAF images.
 The images have the same name as the original images with an added
-  <tt>".ms"</tt> extension.
+  <span style="font-family: monospace;">".ms"</span> extension.
 Each line in the reduced image is a one dimensional
   spectrum with associated aperture, wavelength, and identification information.
 With a single object spectrum the image will be one dimensional and with multiple object spectra the image will be two dimensional.